northeastern-rc/rc-public-documentation/docs/source/software/mpi.md

 ### MPI Monte Carlo

 A key aspect of using OpenMPI is the ability to implement parallel algorithms, which can significantly speed up computation.
-Here is an example of a parallel version of the Monte Carlo method for estimating the number π:
+Here is an example of a parallel version of the Monte Carlo method for estimating the number $\pi$:

 :::{code-block} c++
 #include <mpi.h>